 Continue reading “What is it Like to be a Millionaire?”

 On July 21, 2014, my 30-year old self braved the financially rewarding yet dangerous world of stock market investing.
 I have never looked back since that time.
 Officially on my fourth year in my COL Financial journey today, I wish I have new lessons to share with you based on my first-hand account but I haven’t really been paying that much attention to my portfolio in the past months.
 The market has been down since February and all I’ve been doing is receiving dividends (which always makes my day!) and buying stocks (they are sold at bargain prices these days!) when I have extra money to deposit to my COL Financial account.

-Continue reading “Lessons on Stock Market Investing, Vol. IV”
+Continue reading “Lessons on Stock Market Investing, Vol. VI”

 Because I know better now (after learning my lesson the hard way years ago and eventually becoming credit card debt-free), I accumulate rewards from my credit cards instead of debts.
 I said credit cards (with an “s”) because from having just one credit card, I now have two from the same credit card company — Citibank Cash Back (Visa) and Citibank Rewards (Mastercard).
 These two different cards come with cool rewards that make using them worth my while.
 And because I’m now more disciplined than ever, I get to make the most of my credit card rewards!

 Continue reading “Making the Most of My Credit Card Rewards”

 I overspent last year.
 I actually got ashamed of myself, but not to the point of frustration.
 I knew that my “overspending” was still at the normal level.
 I didn’t accumulate any debts because everything was well-accounted for.
 It was just that I felt regretful because I could have saved more money had I not succumbed to overspending.